Generic Name and Formulations:

 Indications for SPRYCEL:

 Newly diagnosed Philadelphia chromosome-positive (Ph+) chronic myeloid leukemia (CML) in chronic phase.
-Chronic, accelerated, or myeloid or lymphoid blast phase Ph+ CML with resistance or intolerance to prior therapy including imatinib.
-Philadelphia chromosome-positive acute lymphoblastic leukemia (Ph+ ALL) with resistance or intolerance to prior therapy.
+Chronic, accelerated, or myeloid or lymphoid blast phase Ph+ CML with resistance or intolerance to prior therapy including imatinib in adults.
+Philadelphia chromosome-positive acute lymphoblastic leukemia (Ph+ ALL) with resistance or intolerance to prior therapy in adults.

-Swallow whole. ≥18yrs: Chronic phase CML: 100mg once daily.
+Swallow whole.
+Chronic phase CML: 100mg once daily.
 Doses of up to 140mg once daily have been used.
 Accelerated phase CML, myeloid or lymphoid blast CML, Ph+ ALL: 140mg once daily.
 Doses of up to 180mg once daily have been used.
-Treat until disease progression or unable to tolerate.
-Concomitant CYP3A4 inhibitors (see Interactions): consider reducing dose.
-Concomitant CYP3A4 inducers (see Interactions): consider increasing dose.
-See full labeling for dose adjustments with toxicity.
+Continue until disease progression or unacceptable toxicity.
+Avoid concomitant strong CYP3A4 inhibitors; if unavoidable, consider reducing Sprycel dose (see full labeling).
+Avoid concomitant strong CYP3A4 inducers; if unavoidable, consider increasing Sprycel dose (monitor).
+Dose adjustments for toxicity: see full labeling.

 Monitor for signs/symptoms of cardiac dysfunction; treat appropriately if occur.
 Congenital long QT syndrome.
 Proarrhythmic conditions.
 Cumulative high-dose anthracycline therapy.
 Hypokalemia, hypomagnesemia; correct electrolyte imbalances before starting and during therapy.
 Monitor for pleural effusions.
 Increased risk of pulmonary arterial hypertension (PAH); evaluate for signs/symptoms of underlying cardiopulmonary disease before and during treatment; permanently discontinue if occurs.
 Obtain CBCs every 2 weeks for 12 weeks, then every 3 months thereafter (chronic phase CML) or weekly for the first 2 months, then monthly thereafter (advanced phase CML or Ph+ ALL).
 Permanently discontinue if severe skin reactions (eg, Stevens-Johnson syndrome) occur.
 Increased risk of tumor lysis syndrome in advanced stage disease and/or high tumor burden.
 Maintain adequate hydration.
 Correct uric acid levels before therapy and monitor electrolytes.
 Hepatic impairment.
 Elderly.
-Pregnancy.
-Use effective contraception during and for 30 days after last dose.
-Nursing mothers: not recommended.
+Embryo-fetal toxicity.
+Pregnancy; avoid.
+Females of reproductive potential should use effective contraception during and for 30 days after final dose.
+Nursing mothers: not recommended (during and for 2 weeks after final dose).

 Tyrosine kinase inhibitor.